rarutyun/iso_cpp_papers/numeric_ranges_algorithms/numeric_ranges_algorithms.md

 The initial value parameter of `reduce` also lets users express a "running reduction" where the whole range is not available all at once and users need to call `reduce` repeatedly.

+#### C++ types already have a natural default identity

+The `std::linalg` linear algebra library in the Working Draft for C++26 says, "A value-initialized object of linear algebra value type shall act as the additive identity" ([linalg.reqs.val] 3).
+That is, `T{}` is the natural default identity value for a custom reduction over `T`.

+This is C++, not C or Fortran 77.
+We have constructors!
+We can define types that wrap other types.
+If `U`'s default constructor doesn't have the desired behavior, we can wrap it in `T` and make `T`'s default constructor have the desired behavior.

 #### Parallelization needs `reduce_first` anyway

 What happens to a parallel implementation of C++17 `std::reduce` with a user-defined binary operation, where the Standard offers no way to know the operation's identity, if it exists?
 Each processor must be able to compute its subrange's local result by starting with the first element of the subrange.
 That is, each processor must do the equivalent of `reduce_first`.
 That results in the following parallelization approach.